« why women rule the internet | Main | foley in film: lessons for customer experience management »

 The core inspiration is the idea that value is created in the mind of the customer.
 What someone is willing to pay is based on a complex mix of perception drivers.
 How these perceptions are created, and can be managed by companies, are topics critical for businesses to understand.
 It makes explicit a lot of the underlying assumptions in Porter's Five Forces - you'll note that his forces do not explicitly include people.

-The five forces of customer experience that I have identified and names are:
+The five forces of customer experience that I have identified and named are:

 1. The person (how do I define value? how do I define values? what emotions are in play? what rationales are in play?).
 This is the discipline that brings together decades of work on cognitive, behavioral, cultural, and brain studies.
 You can't be a good marketing company anymore without knowing who Daniel Kahneman is.
-Nor can you be an international company without knowing the work of Sproles, or the GLOBE cultural taxonomy.
+Nor can you be an international company without knowing the work on extending Sproles/Kendall to multiple cultures, or the GLOBE cultural taxonomy, or concepts like power, distance, and so on.

 2. Networks of data.
 (Comparison sites may be an example, but they quickly morph into the third force below.)
 A network of data might include product specifications, maps, fact sheets, Wikipedia.
 They tend to allow the customer to form an opinion with minimal tendentiousness.
 While these sites are important, especially for complex or technical purchases and in the B2B environment, in my own view, their value is swamped by the third force.